redblaze/node-sync/README.md

 # node-sync

+First of all, if you're looking for the old readme, it's [here](https://github.com/redblaze/node-sync/blob/master/archive/OLD_README.md).
+The older version still works.
+But you are high recommended to use the new version, which is much more refined and enhanced.

 Programming in NodeJS with callback passing style can be error prone and difficult to maintain.
 In particular:

-1. Functional calls can be deeply nested, resulting in <i>callback hell</i>.
+1. Functional calls can be deeply nested, a.k.a., <i>callback hell</i>.

-2. Exceptions are not propagating with continuations.
+2. Exceptions are not automatically propagating with continuations.
 Programmers are required to catch exceptions in each block and pass them explicitly to the callback (in the error argument position).

 3. It is dangerous to handle explicit callbacks in code.
 A callback function, in most intended common cases, should be invoked once and only once.
 It is a huge burden for developers to maintain this invariant when coding.
-If a callback is not invoked, then the program will usually halt; on the other hand, if a callback is invoked more than once (unintendedly), then the program will reach a limbo state.
+If a callback is not invoked, then the program will usually halt; on the other hand, if a callback is invoked more than once (unintentionally), then the program will reach a limbo state.

 4. When there is an error happening in the program, the stack information is usually not very helpful.
 This is because the async callback function chaining is breaking normal stack layering, such that it can be very difficult for develop to trace, via error stacks, to where the code error really happens.